-In this article, we look at what a sinus arrhythmia is, how it is diagnosed, and if it is a health concern.
-Although different types of sinus arrhythmia will be covered, this article will focus on respiratory sinus arrhythmia.
+This article looks at what sinus arrhythmia is, how doctors diagnose it, and whether it is a health concern.
+Although this article will cover different types of sinus arrhythmia, it will focus on respiratory sinus arrhythmia.

-The sinus node is known as the heart’s natural “pacemaker,” meaning it is responsible for the rhythm of a person’s heartbeats.
+The sinus node is the heart’s natural “pacemaker,” which means it is responsible for setting the rhythm of a person’s heartbeats.

-Normal sinus rhythm is a regular rhythm found in healthy people.
+Normal sinus rhythm is a regular rhythm that occurs in generally healthy people.
+Sinus arrhythmia

 In general, sinus arrhythmias can be: